The Tax Man is Coming for You – European Union GDPR

-News of the Amazon and Apple caught in latest EU tax crackdown reminds businesses that there is a new General Data Protection Regulation in the EU coming into force in May 2018, with heavy penalties (and it’s retroactive).
+News of the Amazon and Apple caught in latest EU tax crackdown reminds businesses that there is a new General Data Protection Regulation in the EU coming into force in May 2018, the heavy penalties (and it’s retroactive).

 The General Data Protection Regulation is a Europe-wide set of data protection laws.
-It’s a long-overdue standardisation of best practice in data handling across Europe, due to come into force in May 2018.
+It’s a long-overdue standardization of best practice in data handling across Europe, due to come into force in May 2018.
 Although they’re an EU directive, the current British government has supported GDPR and is likely to adopt similar standards to cover British citizens, post-Brexit.

 Any business which holds the personal data of European citizens may find its practices challenged under GDPR, and could face a fine of 4% of their global revenues or €20 million (whichever is greater) for non-compliance.